AuReMe/esmecata/README.md

 Warning:

-**EsMeCaTa is in development so it can be unstable.**

-**A new version of UniProt is in development (see [UniProt beta](https://beta.uniprot.org/)), a compatible version of EsMeCaTa is in development (with the `--beta`option) but it may also been unstable.**
+**A new version of UniProt is in development (see [UniProt beta](https://beta.uniprot.org/)), a compatible version of EsMeCaTa is in development (with the `--beta` option) but it may also been unstable.**

-**And there seems to be an issue with SPARQL queries, the named graph Taxonomy seems to be missing from UniProt SPARQL endpoint.**
+**And there seems to be an issue with SPARQL queries, the named graph Taxonomy seems to be missing from UniProt SPARQL endpoint.
+So the `esmecata proteoems` is not working with sparql.**

 ![EsMeCaTa](esmecata_workflow.png)